 Cemetery records show burial property purchased in 1878 by: W. D. Startup, George Baum, and James J. Talmage.
 Other owners are listed, but no deeds were recorded so the dates are unknown.
 At that time a lot capable of 32 adult burials was selling for $5.00, which did NOT include perpetual maintenance.
-With inflation, that is the equivalent of $20,000 in 1997.
-In 1997 those same 32 burial rights, including perpetual maintenance, would cost $19,200.
+In 1997 those same 32 burial rights, including perpetual maintenance, would have cost $19,200.

 Other Early Cemeteries Near Provo

 On the old township maps, a Christmas City graveyard is located on the south side of the entrance to Provo Canyon.
 It was an old mining area and is now a gravel pit.

 American Fork Canyon also had extensive mining at one time.
 In the area of Mary Ellen Flat there is a cemetery where many miners are buried.

 "Undocumented" Burial Sites

 There were burials sites just about everywhere, as many people desired to be laid to rest by favorite trees, hills, mountains, etc. A particularly beautiful site might have several burials.